jump-dev/Dualization.jl/docs/src/examples.md

 ## Naming the dual variables and dual constraints

 You can provide prefixes for the name of the variables and the name of the constraints using the a `DualNames` variable.
-Everytime you use the dualize function you can provide a `DualNames` as keyword argument.
+Every time you use the dualize function you can provide a `DualNames` as keyword argument.
 Consider the following example.

 You want to dualize this JuMP problem and add a prefix to the name of each constraint to be more clear on what the variables represent.
 For instance you want to put `"dual"` before the name of the constraint.